 Key elements of our animal welfare management program at the processing plants include the following:

-- Animal Welfare Program: Each plant maintains a comprehensive, written animal welfare program modeled after the AMI Guidelines, which includes seven core criteria, as well as a new section on transportation.
+- Animal Welfare Program: Each plant maintains a comprehensive, written animal welfare program modeled after the AMI Guidelines, which includes seven core criteria, as well as a section on transportation.
 Plant guidelines meet U.S. Department of Agriculture (USDA) regulations and associated directives that address animal handling and welfare.
 Each plant also has an animal welfare committee, composed of employees from all aspects of the production process, that seeks ways to continuously improve our handling of animals.

 - Supplier Expectations: All live-animal suppliers are required to be PQA Plus certified, and all truck drivers—including contract drivers—must be TQA certified.
 Producers and transporters of animals are subject to immediate termination if they fail to take adequate steps to uphold appropriate animal welfare practices.